 Processed foods are foods that have undergone any changes to their natural state.

-When food is processed, fat, sugar and salt are usually added and important nutrients, such as fiber, are usually removed.
+When food is processed, fat, sugar, and salt are usually added and important nutrients, such as fiber, are usually removed.

-Processed foods can also include preservatives, flavors, nutrients and other food additives or substances.
+Processed foods can also include preservatives, flavors, nutrients, and other food additives or substances.

 Types of processed foods

-Processed can range from unprocessed or minimally processed to highly processed.
+Foods can range from unprocessed or minimally processed to highly processed.